2246 Decision Ordering Reexamination under 35 U.S.C. 304 [R-07.2015]

 In the decision on the request, the examiner will not decide, and no statement should be made as to, whether the claims are rejected over the patents and printed publications.
 The examiner does not decide the question of patentability of the claims in the decision on the request.
 The examiner only decides whether there is a substantial new question of patentability to grant the request to order reexamination.

-The decision granting the request is made on a decision form and must set forth the time periods for the patent owner and requester to file their statement and any reply thereto.
+The decision granting the request must set forth the time periods for the patent owner and requester to file their statement and any reply thereto.

 Form paragraph 22.01 should be used at the beginning of each decision letter.